 WPML allows you to easily translate pages you build using your favorite page builder.
-This also includes themes which are bundled with Visual Composer.
+This also includes themes which are bundled with WPBakery Page Builder (formerly Visual Composer).

 - Getting started and what to check